Sanket2055/Sanket2055/README.md

-- 🌱 I’m currently learning more about  MERN.
-- 🎓 Sophomore at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.
+- 🎓 Sophomore at the IIITM.
 - 👯 I love to Explore new Techs
-- 💬 Feel free to reach out to me for some interesting discussion.
+- 💬 Feel free to reach out to me for some interesting discussion.(sanketdiwate95@gmail.com)
-- ⚡ Fun fact: I do believe in extraterrestrial life.

  <br />
  <br />